 During our intensive six-day summer camp, student-athletes receive individualized football training and SAT/ACT tutoring.
 They are also exposed to a wide array of professional development, life skills, and creative workshops.
 Business leaders and university and college admissions staff from across the country lead classes covering topics such as résumé writing, the college application process, yoga and meditation, and sports broadcasting.

 Student-athletes at our Texas camp stay in on-campus dorms at Northeast Texas Community College for the entirety of the camp.
 Student-athletes at our Michigan camp stay in on-campus dorms at Michigan State University.
 Our Florida student-athletes stay in on-campus dorms at Jacksonville University.
 With access to NTCC, MSU, and JU’s student union and facilities, student-athletes are immersed in the college experience.

 The application process is competitive and open to high school student-athletes.
 Also, rising freshman, sophomores, and juniors who successfully complete the 4th and 1 curriculum are invited to return the following year for another summer of sports training and classes.
 Returning student-athletes serve as team captains to a new, in-coming class of high school students.
-In total, 4th and 1 will serve approximately 120 student-athletes in 2014.
+In total, 4th and 1 served 120 student-athletes in 2014.